ConEmu/ConEmu.github.io/en/CommandLine.md

 These switches are used for changing ConEmu window behavior or running specific commands (shells) in the ConEmu's tabs or splits.
-In the following example all between `ConEmu` and `-cmd` are GUI arguments.
+In the following example all between `ConEmu` and `-run` are GUI arguments.

 ~~~
-ConEmu -mintsa -config "Maintainance" -dir "C:\Project" -cmd git fetch
+ConEmu -mintsa -config "Maintainance" -dir "C:\Project" -run git fetch
 ~~~